aws/aws-cdk/packages/@aws-cdk/aws-apprunner-alpha/README.md

 service.addSecret('LATER_SECRET', apprunner.Secret.fromSecretsManager(secret, 'field'));
 ```

-## HealthCheck Configuration
+## HealthCheck

-To configure the health check for the service, use the `healthCheckConfiguration` attribute.
+To configure the health check for the service, use the `healthCheck` attribute.

+You can specify it by static methods `HealthCheck.http` or `HealthCheck.tcp`.

 ```ts
 new apprunner.Service(this, 'Service', {